timonback/WhatIsThatPlace-Proxy/README.md

 The python dependencies will be installed automatically.

 ## Security
-Make sure to protect your server.
+Make sure to protect your server!
 This proxy server requires an authentication token, when you move out of the testing phase, change it! [https://github.com/timonback/WhatisthatPlace-Proxy/blob/master/server/middleware/authentication.py](https://github.com/timonback/WhatisthatPlace-Proxy/blob/master/server/middleware/authentication.py)